-Paramount+’s ‘Fatal Attraction’ is an erotic thriller series that revolves around the torrid affair between Dan Gallagher and Alex Forrest.
-The series is based on the 1987 film of the same name and serves as a retelling of the story.
+Paramount+’s ‘Fatal Attraction’ revolves around the torrid affair between Dan Gallagher and Alex Forrest, based on the 1987 film of the same name.
 However, the narrative differs from the original film as it greatly expands on the characters’ backstories, personalities, and eventual fates.
 As a result, viewers can expect several twists as Alex and Dan’s relationship deteriorates, leading to their downfall.
 Alex’s death poses several problems for Dan, and he must resolve the mystery of her murder.
-If you are wondering who killed Alex in ‘Fatal Attraction,’ here is everything you need to know!
+Hence, viewers must be wondering who killed Alex in ‘Fatal Attraction.’
 SPOILERS AHEAD!

 Is Alex Dead?

 Alexandra “Alex” Forrest is the female protagonist of the ‘Fatal Attraction’ television series.
 In the series, actress Lizzy Caplan (‘Party Down‘) plays the role of Alex Forrest, based on the character of the same name from the 1987 film.
 Unlike the film, Alex works in the Victims Service Bureau at the District Court in Los Angeles.
 She manipulates events that lead to her interaction with District Attorney Dan Gallagher.
 Alex and Dan hook up despite the latter being married and having a daughter.
 Dan and Alex’s affair lasts only a short while, as Dan cuts ties with Alex when she starts becoming obsessed with him.
 Moreover, Alex also tries to meddle with Dan’s personal and professional life as she enters his house and sabotages one of Dan’s cases.